 Do not give this medicine to a child without medical advice.
 Cetraxal ear drops are not approved for use by a child younger than 1 year old.

 Follow all directions on your prescription label.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.

 Do not take by mouth.
-Ciprofloxacin otic is for use only in the ears.
+Otiprio is for use only in the ears.

 Cetraxal ear drops should be used 2 times daily for 7 days, unless your doctor tells you otherwise.
 Your doses should be spaced at least 12 hours apart.

 Wash your hands before using the ear drops.